 Personal brand names should be simple, self-explanatory, concise, and formal.
 Your time is valuable, but so is social media.
 Avoid using nicknames and slang.
 You should know how to make the most of each platform and what makes you connect to your audience in a good, easy way.
 While enterprise companies have the luxury of dedicated resources and time, small businesses need to be creative with their approach.
 You need to be smart about how you’re using social media to reach your target audience.
 You can’t just throw money and time and hope it would do fine.
 If you want to compete, you need to get online but do it right the first time.

 Your profile is your resume and that is the same anywhere.
 Speak and write in a formal tone.
 Writing and speaking in a formal tone shows that you are direct, concise, and respectful.
 When it comes to social media, the method that has been proven successful over time is to talk like a human being without ads or maybe less selling.
 Speak and take a conversational approach but be formal and professional.
 Ditch the corporate tone.
-Quit plugging and start a conversation!
+Quit plugging and just start a conversation!
 Every marketer knows that it is truly difficult to attract the right people to engage on your content but you can spend hours crafting what comes out of your feed so they know you exist.
 You may share an influencer’s post and see how it goes.

 Your Arm Extension | ShirleyChio.com

 Social Media Content Marketing Lead Generation